c-engineer/Discord-Bots/README.md

 # Discord Bot Collection
- Collection of Discord Bots written in typescript for interacting with Ethereum, Web 3.0 and some other general bots
+ Collection of Discord Bots written in typescript & javascript for interacting with Ethereum, Web 3.0 and some other general bots

 ### Images
 #### Ethereum Gatekeeper